BOOK A TOUR OR RIDE

 Do you offer a shuttle from the Museum campus to the boathouse?

-Yes, a shuttle is available from The National WWII Museum’s campus to Southshore Harbor where the boathouse is located for $29 per person round-trip.
+Yes, a shuttle is available from The National WWII Museum’s campus to Lakeshore Landing, where the boathouse is located, for $29 per person round-trip.
 This is approximately a 30-minute ride each way and will depart from the Museum 45 minutes prior to the scheduled ride time.
 This service must be prebooked with PT-305 ticket purchase.
+The shuttle picks up outside the Museum’s Jeri Nims Soda Shop.
+Rides with fewer than 10 guests may be asked to adjust ride time.

 How is seating assigned?